-- The improvement of loading efficiency to match the ideal trim line, resulting in a more aft Center of Gravity (CG) position and less fuel burn.
+- The improvement of loading efficiency to match the ideal trim line, resulting in a more aft Center-of-Gravity (CG) position and less fuel burn.

 - Aircraft weight management – Emirates continuously reviews its inflight product and cabin environment to reduce aircraft weight (and thereby fuel burn) without compromising on customer experience.
 Recent initiatives include the use of data analytics and in the near future of machine learning (ML) and artificial intelligence (AI) to better forecast potable water uplift in each flight.

-- Moving our cockpit crew entirely to electronic flight bags which saves weight from the traditional flight bags, and also helps our pilots perform flight management tasks more easily and efficiently with less paper.
+- Moving our cockpit crew entirely to electronic flight bags saves weight from the traditional flight bags, and also helps our pilots perform flight management tasks more easily and efficiently with less paper.

 - Well-maintained aircraft contribute to efficient flight operations too.
-Emirates uses an innovative foam wash technique for cleaning aircraft engines that helps us saves about 200 tonnes of carbon dioxide emissions per year across our fleet.
-We also utilise a dry wash technique(Opens in a new window) to clean our aircraft.
-This method not only saves 11 million litres of water annually, but also keeps our aircraft cleaner for longer.
+Emirates uses an innovative foam wash technique for cleaning aircraft engines that helps us saves about 200 tons of carbon dioxide emissions per year across our fleet.
+We also utilize a dry wash technique(Opens in a new window) to clean our aircraft.
+This method not only saves 11 million liters of water annually, but also keeps our aircraft cleaner for longer.
 It reduces the aircraft’s fuel consumption because of less accumulation of dirt, and reduces the number of times the aircraft has to be washed to about three times a year.
 Emirates has also invested in solar power systems to generate clean electricity at two of the airline’s major facilities in the UAE - Emirates Engine Maintenance Centre and Emirates Flight Catering(Opens in a new window).
-These two installations are expected to produce savings of up to 3.8 million kilogrammes of carbon dioxide emissions annually.
+These two installations are expected to produce savings of up to 3.8 million kilograms of carbon dioxide emissions annually.